Timonwa/ai-research-assistant/README.md

 - 💬 **Interactive Interface**: User-friendly greeting and topic confirmation system
 - 🎯 **Topic Agnostic**: Works with any research topic (technology, business, health, etc.)

-> **Note**: This project currently uses a mock Google Search tool for demonstration purposes.
-To enable real data fetching, add your API keys and extend the tool's `runAsync()` method to call Google's Custom Search API.
+> **Note**: This project currently uses the built-in Google Search tool that returns dummy data for demonstration purposes.
+For real data, you can extend it just as it's done in `GoogleSearchTool.ts` to fetch real results.
+You can use the `GoogleSearchTool` to test with real Google Custom Search API data.

 ## Architecture and Workflow